panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 ### computeInternalMedian

-Takes a packed structure representing a sorted 8-slot queue of ticks and returns the median of those values.
+Takes a packed structure representing a sorted 8-slot queue of ticks and returns the median of those values and an updated queue if another observation is warranted.

 *Also inserts the latest Uniswap observation into the buffer, resorts, and returns if the last entry is at least `period` seconds old.*